slub/ocrd_controller/README.md

 - [Meta-repo for integration of Kitodo.Production with OCR-D in Docker](https://github.com/slub/ocrd_kitodo)
 - [Sister component OCR-D Manager](https://github.com/slub/ocrd_manager)

-## Maintainers
+## Maintainer

-If you have any questions or encounter any problems, please do not hesitate to contact us.
+If you have any questions or encounter any problems, please do not hesitate to contact me.

 - [Robert Sachunsky](https://github.com/bertsky)